Sciss/ComposersDesktopProject/README.md

 at [unstablesound.net/cdp.html](http://www.unstablesound.net/cdp.html), because I think having a navigable version of it is useful.
 I am not the author of this code.
 The source code is released under the GNU Lesser General Public License (LGPL) v2.1.

+__Note:__ CDP is actually on GitHub now, so I might delete this "fork" and ask to pull my changes: https://github.com/ComposersDesktop/CDP7

 The following changes have been made to the source code archive linked to above:

 - remove `.DS_Store` OS X desktop files